 In this paper we will direct our attention to the construction of (a) model(s) out of measurement data of input and output signals.
-We will not make any reference to a data generating signals.
 We will not make any reference to a data generating process, since this process is principally unknown.
 The step from data to model is a well-defined problem that allows a formal treatment without having a priori knowledge available.
-In view of these starting points the main parts of an identifica-tion procedure are reflected by the following three choices: 1. the choice of a model set 2. the choice of a parametrization 3. the choice of an identification criterion
+In view of these starting points the main parts of an identifica-tion procedure are reflected by the following three choices:

+- 1. the choice of a model set

+- the choice of a middle set

+the choice of a parametrization

+the choice of an identification criterion